Atsumi District: History

-Atsumi is one of the ancient counties of southern Mikawa Province and is mentioned in Nara period records.
+Atsumi-gun is one of the ancient counties of southern Mikawa Province and is mentioned in Nara period records.
 Due to its geographic proximity to Ise Province, during the Nara and Heian period, large portions of its lands were managed as shōen controlled by Ise Shrine or under the direct control of the Imperial family.
 During the Muromachi period, the Isshiki clan rose to prominence, but after the Ōnin War were displaced by the Toda clan, who built Tahara Castle.
 However, in the Sengoku period, the Doi were challenged by the rising power of the Makino clan and Matsudaira clan to the north, and the Imagawa clan to the east.
 In the Edo period, under the Tokugawa shogunate, most of the district was administered by the feudal domains of Tahara Domain, Yoshida Domain and Hatagamura Domain.
 After the Meiji Restoration, the area was merged into Aichi Prefecture.

+District Timeline

-In the cadastral reforms of the early Meiji period, on October 1, 1889, Atsumi District was divided into one town (Toyohashi) and 32 villages (35 villages by 1891 due to reorganization).
-Tahara was raised to town status on October 3, 1892, followed by Okawa village on June 23, 1893, and Fukue on February 22, 1897.
+In the cadastral reforms of the early Meiji period, on October 1, 1889, Atsumi District was divided into the town of Toyohashi and 32 villages (35 villages by 1891 due to reorganization).
+The village of Tahara was raised to town status on October 3, 1892, followed by the village of Okawa on June 23, 1893, and the village of Fukue on February 22, 1897.
 In a round of consolidation in May 1906, the town of Fukagawa was created, and the remaining number of villages was reduced from 33 to 10.
 Toyohashi was also raised to city status on August 1, 1906.
 Toyohashi annexed two neighboring villages in 1932, leaving the district with three towns and eight villages.

-After World War II, in another round of consolidation in 1955, Futagawa Town merged with Toyohashi city, and the town of Atsumi was created.
-With the elevation of Akabane to town status on November 1, 1958, the district was left with only three towns.
+After World War II, in another round of consolidation in 1955, the town of Futagawa was merged into the city of Toyohashi; and the town of Atsumi was created.
+With the elevation of the village of Akabane to town status on November 1, 1958, the district was left with only three towns.